keid-org/keid-js/README.md

    6 bytes           10 bytes
 ```

 Timestamp is in milliseconds.
-Randomness comes from `crypto.getRandomValues()` function.
+Randomness comes from `crypto.randomBytes()` function.

 ### K-sorted